Udhul/SAM-Batcher/docs/annotation_workflow_specification.md

     Existing projects use `unprocessed`, `in_progress_auto`, `in_progress_manual` and `completed`.
 During migration these map respectively to `unprocessed`, `in_progress`, `in_progress` and `approved`.
 *   The **Image Pool** (`#image-gallery-container`) and its filter (`#image-status-filter`) must be updated to reflect and filter by these new statuses.
 The `image-status-badge` CSS should be updated with new colors for these states.
-*   An `Update Status` dropdown should be added in the main annotation view, perhaps near the image name or in the "Final Masks & Export" section, to allow the user to manually change the image status (e.g., to `Ready for Review`).
+*   An `Update Status` dropdown should be available in the main annotation view, typically near the image name or alongside the export controls, allowing the user to manually change the image status (e.g., to `Ready for Review`).

 ### 3.2.
 Data Model & State Management (Refactored)